The gradual repayment of a loan, both principal and interest, by installments.

 A fee that may be charged to a borrower who pays off a loan before it is due.

-The process of determining how much money you will be eligible to borrow based on income and current debts.
+The process of determining how much money you will be eligible to borrow based on income, current debts and credit.

 The outstanding balance of principal on a mortgage not including interest or any other charges.

 Principal, Interest, Taxes and Insurance (PITI)

 The four components of a monthly mortgage payment.
 Principal refers to the part of the monthly payment that reduces the remaining balance of the mortgage.
 Interest is the fee charged for borrowing money.
 Taxes and insurance refer to the monthly cost of property taxes and hazard insurance, whether these amounts are paid into an escrow account each month or not.

 Mortgage Insurance provided by a private mortgage insurance company to protect lenders against loss if a borrower defaults.
 Required for conventional mortgages with a loan-to-value above 80%.